Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Don Sphynx Cat

 Don Sphynx cats are intelligent, friendly, and social.
 They enjoy being the center of attention and are sometimes compared to dogs due to their level of loyalty.
 They love playing games like fetch and even hide and seek!
 They are not cats that do well if left alone for long periods.

-While other breeds may be independent and do fine alone in the house, the Don Sphynx demands attention from people.
+While other breeds are independent and do fine alone in the house, the Don Sphynx demands attention from people.
 Don Sphynxes can be trained to respond to voice commands.
-Their intelligence makes learning easy for them, and they are always happy to take part in an activity with people.
+Their intelligence makes learning easy for them, and they are always happy to participate in an activity with people.

 Are These Cats Good for Families? 👪

 Don Sphynxes are good cats for families who want an animal that is the center of attention.
 This won’t be a cat that is happy staying in the background.
-The Don Sphynx will be front and center, always assuming that you want to see and interact with them.
+The Don Sphynx will be front and center, always assuming you want to see and interact with them.
 They also require a higher level of care than a typical housecat, so families must have the time to dedicate to keeping this breed healthy and happy.

 Does This Breed Get Along With Other Pets?